 A version of this article appeared in the Daily Voice.

-Dr. Warren Young is a primary care sports medicine physician at HSS Westchester who specializes in the care of young athletes.
+Dr. Warren Young is a primary sports medicine physician at HSS Westchester who specializes in the care of young athletes.